danfruehauf/Scripts/nagios/check_vpn/README.md

  * Verify VPN connection succeeded
  * Test if an address behind the VPN is reachable (default is http://www.google.com)
  * Support multiple VPN connection attempts at the same time, using source based routing
+ * Does not interfere with current network communications of machine (using source based routing per connected device)
  * Plugin architecture allows addition of more VPN plugins easily

 ## Simple Usage